relaycorp/relaynet-courier-android/README.md

 <img src="./courier-icon.png" align="right"/>

-# Relaynet Courier for Android
+# Awala Courier for Android

-This repository contains the source code for the [Relaynet Courier for Android](https://play.google.com/store/apps/details?id=tech.relaycorp.courier).
+This repository contains the source code for the [Awala Courier for Android](https://play.google.com/store/apps/details?id=tech.relaycorp.courier).
-As a Relaynet Courier implementation, its sole function is to relay cargo between Relaynet gateways.
+As a Awala Courier implementation, its sole function is to relay cargo between Awala gateways.
-To learn more about Relaynet couriers, visit [relaynet.network/couriers](https://relaynet.network/couriers).
+To learn more about Awala couriers, visit [awala.network/couriers](https://awala.network/couriers).

 This document is aimed at advanced users and (prospective) contributors.
 We aim to make the app as simple and intuitive as possible, and we're therefore not planning on publishing end-user